Common Slip and Fall Accidents

 - The property owner had notice of the dangerous situation and time to correct it, but the owner failed to correct or warn you about it.

-- The injury resulted from the property owner’s failure.
+- The injury happened due to the property owner’s failure to keep the premises safe.

 - The dangerous situation wasn’t “open and obvious,” which means you didn’t walk into the dangerous situation on purpose.

-At Millar & Mixon, LLC, we are prepared to help you prove all elements of your case.
+At The Millar Law Firm we are prepared to help you prove all elements of your case.
 We’ll work with you to find expert witnesses and get the evidence you need.
-We are also prepared to negotiate a settlement with the insurance company.
+We are also ready on your behalf to negotiate a settlement with the insurance company.
 If your case does go to trial, our experienced litigators have the knowledge, skill and ability to be strong advocates for you.

 Contact an Atlanta Slip and Fall Accident Lawyer Today

-Millar & Mixon, LLC offers free case evaluations and takes slip-and-fall cases on a contingent fee basis.
+The Millar Law Firm offers free case evaluations and takes slip-and-fall cases on a contingent fee basis.
 In other words, if you don’t get compensation, you will not be charged legal fees.
 To schedule your free consultation and learn how we can help you, use our online contact form or call us today at 404-620-4301 or use our online form.